Marvell Technology Inc. (MRVL) Shares Rise Despite Market Challenges

 MRVL’s Market Performance

-MRVL’s stock has seen a 3.78% increase for the week, with a -5.79% drop in the past month and a -14.31% fall in the past quarter.
-The volatility ratio for the week is 2.81%, and the volatility levels for the past 30 days are at 3.12% for Marvell Technology Inc..
-The simple moving average for the past 20 days is -0.46% for MRVL’s stock, with a -9.48% simple moving average for the past 200 days.
+MRVL’s stock has seen a 3.77% increase for the week, with a 2.20% rise in the past month and a -12.04% fall in the past quarter.
+The volatility ratio for the week is 3.13%, and the volatility levels for the past 30 days are at 3.12% for Marvell Technology Inc..
+The simple moving average for the past 20 days is 3.42% for MRVL’s stock, with a -5.92% simple moving average for the past 200 days.

 Analysts’ Opinion of MRVL